Rolf Muuss: Examination of theories

 Muuss reviewed Piaget's cognitive theory of adolescence.
 While Muss recognised that Piaget's theory has been criticised and suffered a loss of popularity, he believed that Piaget was responsible for completely changing the approach to and knowledge of children's learning in the Western world.
 Muuss stated "Piaget's influence will remain an intellectual, philosophical, and theoretical force to reckon with during much of the twenty-first century".

 Muuss took interest in and reviewed Gilligan's theory of sex differences, particularly in regard to the development of moral reasoning during adolescence.
 He was interested in the contradiction Gilligan's theory posed to work by Lawrence Kohlberg that claimed to demonstrate a higher level of moral judgement and maturity in males than females.
 Gilligan stated that Kohlberg's research was impacted by a gender bias held by Kohlberg.
 Muuss, while intrigued by this theory, acknowledged that the factual foundation on which it was formed was weak, and had inadequate backing from other studies and research.

 As well as theories, Muuss also reviewed the Laurel School Study (1986-1990), which was conducted by Gilligan along with Lyn Mikel Brown.
 Muuss discussed the difficulty adolescent girls have with relationships and free self-expression.
 He proposed that authentic relationships are hard for adolescent girls to achieve and maintain, as they are afraid that being open about their thoughts and feelings will pose a threat to the relationships they have with others.
 Muuss stated that this forms the "unauthentic voice of adolescence".
-Muuss' reflection on the study also discusses the risk of adolescent girls losing their identities as a result of trying to fit in and please others.
+Muuss's reflection on the study also discusses the risk of adolescent girls losing their identities as a result of trying to fit in and please others.